ishika-rg/Textutils-App-React/README.md

 Users are able to:

 - View the optimal layout for the site depending on their device's screen size
-- Cover text to uppercase, lowecase, revert text, copy text and clear text
+- Convert text to uppercase, lowecase, revert text, copy text and clear text
 - Change dark mode of the app
 - Get the summary of the text
 - Preview the text with applied filter